Munich-Quantum-Software-Stack/MQSS-Passes-Suite/CONTRIBUTING.md

    git checkout -b custom-pass/name-of-pass
    ```

-4. **Create a custom pass**: Once your contribution is ready you need to registering the custom pass.
+4. **Create a custom pass**: Once your contribution is ready you need to register the custom pass.
 Let `MyOptimization` be the name of your new pass.
 It shall then be located at `src/passes/QirMyOptimization.cpp`, whereas its header shall be located at `src/headers/QirMyOptimization.hpp`.

    - Add the name of the pass to the `src/passes/CMakeLists.txt` file:
       ```cmake